rallg/novelette/README.md

 The same developer created the `novel` document class, which does more, but is harder to learn and use.
 It is already in TeXlive and at CTAN.

-Update: September 8, 2023: Novelette is now alpha test stage.
+Update: September 12, 2023: Novelette is now alpha test stage.
 There will be many tweaks and better documentation, but "it works".
 The Swainson and Towhee fonts may have some changes.
 Language support for French punctuation spacing is not yet enabled.
 Error traps need to be tested.
-The [cover] option is being tested.
+The [cover] option is being tested (appears to work).